 Dallas Community School is a place where students learn within their community.
-Attendance at our physical site is not required; instead, a Education Guide (licensed teacher) works with students and their parents to develop a Personalized Learning Plan that describes the learning goals and methods for the coming year.
+Attendance at our physical site is not required; instead, an Education Guide (licensed teacher) works with students and their parents to develop a Personalized Learning Plan that describes the learning goals and methods for the coming year.
 The Learning Plan describes what the student wants to learn and how she/he will learn it.
 It also explains the tools that will be used, such as printed curriculum, core classes at DCS, enrichment classes, etc. The parent facilities the learning activities that are outlined in the Learning Plan.
-The family schedules regular meetings and check-ins with their Education Guide.
+The family schedules regular meetings (every two weeks) and check-ins with their Education Guide.

 Each student is provided with a $700 financial allotment that can be used to accomplish educational goals.
 The Learning Plan explains how the allotment is to be spent.
 Funds can be spent on curriculum and supply purchases, as well as on community-based learning opportunities such as:

 - PE and sports lessons (such as karate, swimming, fencing, etc.)

 - Immersive learning experiences at historical sites and museums